nafisreza/vanillajs-rest-api/README.md

 To log in as an admin, send a POST request to `/admin/login` with the admin's credentials in the request body.
 Successful login returns an access token.

-#### 3. Add Quiz

-To add a quiz for a specific subject (e.g., physics), send a POST request to `/admin/addQuiz/physics` with the quiz details in the request body.
-Admin authentication is required.

-#### 4. View Leaderboard

-To view the leaderboard, send a GET request to `/leaderboard`.

 ## Endpoints